rzmahmood/StarkNet-NFT-Template/README.md

 npm run mint-nfts
 ```

 This will mint the NFTs to the appropriate owners.
-If you have a browser wallet like ArgentX, you can view the NFTs in your wallet in the collectibles section:
+If you have a browser wallet like ArgentX or Braavos, you can view the NFTs in your wallet in the collectibles section:

 ![Hero](https://miro.medium.com/max/966/1*N26Gtbx_yDtylKwvGx9IxQ.png)

 ## Next Steps